Bobby-Narang/Automate-detection-of-emotions-using-ML/README.md

 This project is part of an Internship (TCS iON RIO 210).

 ## Problem Statement
-**RIO-210**: Automate detection of different emotions from paragraphs and predict the overall emotion - (Batch 01).
+**RIO-210**: Automate detection of different emotions from paragraphs and predict the overall emotion

 ## Solution
 A complete analysis is available [here](emotion-prediction-notebook).